MapsPeople/docs/src/content/cms/index.md

 ##### Booking Provider

+> This is a paid feature.
+[Contact us to learn more!](https://resources.mapspeople.com/en-us/contact-us)

 More details on the various Booking Provider menus can be found [here]({{ site.url }}/content/cms/booking-providers.md).

 ##### Position Provider

+> This is a paid feature.
+[Contact us to learn more!](https://resources.mapspeople.com/en-us/contact-us)

 More details on the various Position Provider menus can be found [here]({{ site.url }}/content/cms/positioning-providers.md).